-The surface morphology of the modified carbon with zero-valent iron nanoparticles (nZVI/GAC) was analyzed by scanning electron microscopy (SEM) using a Hitachi S3400N microscope (at 15kV).
+The surface morphology of the pristine GAC and the zero-valent iron modified carbon (nZVI/GAC) was analyzed by scanning electron microscopy (SEM) using a Hitachi S3400N microscope (at 15kV).
 The samples were placed on a carbon conductive tape attached with an aluminum holder.
 The images were taken with a backscattered electron detector.
-The experiment was done in the laboratory of the Department of Mechanical and Industrial Engineering, Concordia University, Montreal.
+The experiment was done in the laboratory of the Department of Mechanical and Industrial Engineering , Concordia University, Montreal.